Sunnycucu/sBlog/content/articles/blogNuxtjs.md

 ---
-title: HTML, CSS, Javascript
+title: Nuxt.js content Blog
-description: Learning how to use @nuxt/content to create a blog
+description: Learning how to use nuxt/content to create a blog
 img: first-blog-post.jpg
 alt: my first blog post
 author:
   name: Benjamin
   bio: All about Benjamin
 ---

-# nuxt/content module
+## nuxt/content module
 writes in content/ directory and fetch Markdown, JSON, YAML, XML, and CSV files through a MongoDB like API, acting as a Git-based Headless CMS.

 - 시작하기전에...
   - npm install @nuxt/content